Salewa Pedroc Hipbelt Review

 Pedroc Hipbelt Final Thoughts

 Salewa created the Pedrock Hipbelt with the intended use of fast hiking and shorter trips.
 This is the perfect hydration belt for the job.
 It’s weightless feel rides smooth and secure on the waist.
 The soft flasks lay horizontally and eliminates the bounce that you may find with other hipbelts using rigid bottles.
 I felt like the pockets kept my belongings secure and protected.
 While my testing covered hiking, running, and paddleboarding, I think this belt could be used for biking, touring or vacationing.
 Just about anywhere you would like to carry a hands-free liter of water and secure your belongings, you could use the Pedroc Hipbelt.
-Salewa nailed it for the “fast and light” hiker at an MSRP of $99.95.
+Salewa nailed it for the “fast and light” hiker.
 For more information on the Salewa Pedroc Hipbelt or to order, visit www.salewa.com.